rkujawa/busspace-tutorial/README.md

 - Build the GXemul (configure, make...)
 - Download and uncompress the NetBSD/cobalt filesystem image: https://github.com/downloads/rkujawa/busspace-eurobsdcon2012/netbsd-cobalt.img.bz2
 - Download and extract the NetBSD source: https://github.com/downloads/rkujawa/busspace-eurobsdcon2012/netbsd-20121002.tar.bz2
-- Change directory to the NetBSD source directory and build the NetBSD/cobalt tools and kernel:
-./build.sh -m cobalt -U tools
-./build.sh -m cobalt -U kernel=GENERIC
+- Change directory to the NetBSD source directory and build the NetBSD/cobalt tools and kernel: ./build.sh -m cobalt -U tools && ./build.sh -m cobalt -U kernel=GENERIC
 - Run the GXemul Cobalt emulation with the newly built kernel

 If you decide to use scripts after manual installation you need to fill in variables in scripts/environment.conf file.

 --
 Radoslaw Kujawa

-rkujawa <at> NetBSD <dot> org
+rkujawa at NetBSD dot org